Howgills Junior FRA Race

 All runners will receive a race brief on the start line summarising the race route.
 Also, there will be a reminder that if a runner is injured and cannot continue in the race i.e., ‘DNF’, they must inform a marshal so that everyone is accounted for.
 Runners will also be reminded to help any other runner who is seriously injured.
 If another runner is only mildly injured e.g. twisted ankle, racers should alert the next marshal they see on route.

-Please note the race route is very steep for U12 and upwards so good grips are essential.
+Please note the race route is very steep for all runners so good grips are essential.
 Runners should take extra care on the return leg.

 Marshals will be briefed to inform the Race Organiser regarding any injury/incident.
 Marshals will provide basic first aid with their first aid kit.